ModelOriented/kernelshap/README.md

 ## Exact/sampling/hybrid

-In above examples, since $p$ was small, exact Kernel SHAP values were calculated with respect to the background data.
+In above examples, since $p$ was small, exact Kernel SHAP values were calculated.
 Here, we want to show how to use the different strategies (exact, hybrid, and pure sampling) in a situation with ten features, see `?kernelshap` for details about those strategies.
 The results will be mostly identical.
 Thus, you usually do not need to care about those options of `kernelshap()`.

 With ten features, a degree 2 hybrid is used by default: